michaelpmolloy/DNA-Age-Predictions/README.md

 ### Optimisations
 **Data structure**: The DNA dataset was 8GB when in the from of an R data frame.
 I transformed the data from a 'Data Frame' to a 'Numeric matrix' which reduced the data size from 8Gb to 1Gb.
-The 'Numeric matrix' data structure optimised the data structure making reading and writing the data frame which more efficient.
+The 'Numeric matrix' data structure optimised the data structure making reading and writing the data frame much more efficient.

 **Min-Max Scaling**: Scaling was applied to the data as neural networks trained with features of the same scale have improved gradient descent in the training of a neural network resulting in a faster convergence (Al-Faiz et al. 2018).